srilaxmi23670/tic_tac_toe/README.md

 2. You are 'X', your friend (or the computer in this case) is 'O'.
 Players take turns putting their marks in empty squares.
 3. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+This is implemented using dictionary data structure in which keys will be the location.(i.e : top-left,mid-right,etc.)
+Initialliy it's values will be empty space.
+Then after every move we will change the value according to player's choice of move.